ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

 # Getting started with Terraform
 {: #getting-started}

-{{site.data.keyword.cloud}} Provider plug-in for Terraform is an Open Source software enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} platform, classic infrastructure, and VPC infrastructure resources by using a high-level scripting language.
+{{site.data.keyword.cloud}} Provider plug-in for Terraform is an Open Source software that enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} platform, classic infrastructure, and VPC infrastructure resources by using a high-level scripting language.
 You can use Terraform to automate your {{site.data.keyword.cloud_notm}} resource provisioning, rapidly build complex, multi-tier cloud environments, and enable Infrastructure as Code (IaC).
 {: shortdesc}

 Looking for a managed Terraform solution?
 Try out [{{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-getting-started).
 With {{site.data.keyword.bpshort}}, you can use the Terraform scripting language that you are familiar with, but you don't have to worry about setting up and maintaining the Terraform command line and {{site.data.keyword.cloud_notm}} Provider plug-in. {{site.data.keyword.bpshort}} also provides pre-defined Terraform templates that you can easily install from the {{site.data.keyword.cloud_notm}} catalog.